-As we steadily move into the season of organization and new routines, mindfulness can help us feel more grounded and balanced, even in the midst of so many unknowns.
+As we steadily move into the season of organization and new routines, mindful practices can help us feel more grounded and balanced, even in the midst of so many unknowns.

 You may have heard that mindfulness is the practice of being fully present in the moment.
 It happens when we let go of future-oriented expecting or worrying and when we release the grip of past-oriented memories and cyclical thought processes.